ChiefOfGxBxL/WC3MapTranslator/README.md

 wc3maptranslator --help

 # Useful flags
---force / -f Overwrite existing files (by default, a warning or error will be thrown) --silent / -s Silence success output messages (errors will still be shown)
+--force / -f Overwrite existing files (by default, translation is skipped if it would overwrite an existing file) --silent / -s Silence success output messages (errors will still be shown)
 ```